SMSF Funds

-Self Managed Superannuation Funds (SMSF) or “DIY” Funds, as they are often called, are now a very common aspect of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
-They may also be cost effective once a certain levels of funds are involved – there is some argument over the precise amount but $250,000 is an indication.
+Self Managed Superannuation Funds (SMSF's) are now a very common aspect of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
+They may also be cost effective once a certain levels of funds are involved – there is some argument over the precise amount, but $250,000 is an indication.
 The members of the fund are required to be trustees of the fund or directors of a corporate trustee of the fund.

 Income tax concessions available to these superannuation funds are a direct function of the fund's ability to comply with prudential standards under Australian superannuation law – and this is also the case with SMSF’s.
-Non compliance with these standards can lead to heavy penalties - including a penalty tax rate of 47% and trustees/members must understand them thoroughly.
+Non compliance with these standards can lead to heavy penalties, with both its earnings and assets potentially taxed at a rate of 45% in the first year of non-residency.

-The ATO announced in their compliance program for 2006/07 that they intended to focus on ensuring SMSF's met residency requirements.
-For a fund to be considered a complying fund which is eligible for tax concessions, it must remain a resident regulated superannuation fund for the entire tax year.
+The ATO regularly include the residency status of SMSF's in their compliance programmes, and for a fund to be considered a complying fund which is eligible for tax concessions, it must remain a resident regulated superannuation fund for the entire tax year.
 In order to fulfil the residency requirements, the fund must:

 - either have been established in Australia, or have any assets situated in Australia at the relevant time;